cerebral/cerebral/docs/docs/docs/tutorial/compute_state.md

 We depend on our repos state.
 Then we just count the stars and return it.
 When the compute is used with a component it will automatically track whatever dependencies it has and only runs when any of those dependencies change.
 You can use computed for even more granular control of the state and even component props dependencies, but you can read more about that later.

 Let us finish this example.
-To do so please create a new folder named *./src/computeds* and save a file named *starsCount.js* containing the snippet we just looked at.
+To do so please create a new file named *starsCount.js* containing the snippet we just looked at.
 Then we would like to use our computed both in the signal and we also want to show the count in our component.

 ## Replacing with computed
 Let us remove the **setStarsCount** action and refactor our signal to rather grab the repos first and then we update the state in one go.
 This just to show you different strategies.